auxoncorp/ferros/ferros-test/README.md

  * Adjust the `#[ferros_test]` macro to export `#[test_case]` as a decorating attribute for the output function
    * This gives us automatic test gathering so the harness need no longer explicitly receive a list of tests to run
  * Move the test harness setup shown in the Usage section above to an independent custom-test-harness framework subcrate.
-   * This test harness subcrate will likely also pull in (or depend upon) sel4-start like functionality directly
+   * This test harness subcrate will likely also pull in (or depend upon) selfe-start like functionality directly
  * Expand the use of feature-flagging to parameterize harness/framework fit-to-platform-under-test rather than leaning on end-user manual selection of desired reporting strategy.